Mercedes F1 W03

-The Mercedes F1 W03 is a Formula One racing car designed by Mercedes AMG Petronas Formula One Team for use in the 2012 Formula One season.
-The car was driven by seven time World Drivers' Champion Michael Schumacher, in his final year of his F1 career and Nico Rosberg.
+The Mercedes F1 W03 is a Formula One racing car, designed by Mercedes AMG Petronas Formula One Team, for use in the 2012 Formula One season.
+The car was driven by seven time World Drivers' Champion Michael Schumacher in his final year of his Formula One career and Nico Rosberg.
 The car was launched on 21 February, ahead of the second test of the winter testing season.
 The team used the F1 W03's predecessor, the Mercedes MGP W02, at the first test in Jerez de la Frontera — running for three of the four days — in order to evaluate the 2012 specification of Pirelli tyres.
-The W03 completed a shakedown at Silverstone on 16 February and carried out a private test at the Circuit de Catalunya in Barcelona on 19 February; under the sporting regulations, the team was entitled to hold a private test as they had only attended three of the four test days at Jerez.

-At the 2012 Chinese Grand Prix, Nico Rosberg took Mercedes's first pole position and win since the 1955 Italian Grand Prix.
+The W03 completed a shakedown at Silverstone on 16 February, and carried out a private test at the Circuit de Catalunya in Barcelona on 19 February; under the sporting regulations, the team was entitled to hold a private test as they had only attended three of the four test days at Jerez.
+At the 2012 Chinese Grand Prix, Rosberg took Mercedes's first pole position and win since the 1955 Italian Grand Prix.
 Until 2024, this was the last time the team finished behind one of their customer teams in the Constructors' Championship.